Windows file system auditing is an important tool to keep in your cybersecurity forensics toolbox.

 When you experience a cyberattack – it’s no longer an if – you have to be able to pinpoint exactly what the attacker viewed, changed, or stole.
 This kind of insight requires a complete file system auditing system.

 File system auditing is a requirement for any modern data security strategy, but file analysis is the better alternative.
 File analysis processes and normalizes the raw file audit data so you can use the information easier.
-A comprehensive file analysis log will show you what data an attacker or malicious insider tried or succeeding in accessing and stealing.
+A comprehensive file analysis log will show you what data an attacker or malicious insider tried or succeeded in accessing and stealing.

 How to Enable Windows File System Auditing